Top Stories

 SPC Group stages a single flagship opening in Gangnam.
 Three-hour waits.
 Nationwide Instagram coverage.
 The first-year Gangnam location reportedly outperforms many Shake Shack stores in New York, London, and Tokyo combined.
 The hype-to-profit formula is born.

 When Shake Shack or Five Guys opens in Seoul, the instinct is to credit clever American marketing.
-The truth is almost the complete opposite.
+The truth is the complete opposite.
 US headquarters had virtually nothing to do with it.
-These brands were strategically imported, repackaged, and monetised by South Korea's chaebols — the family-owned mega-conglomerates that collectively account for roughly 40% of the country's GDP.

-• Second son of SPC chairman personally negotiated deal with Shake Shack's founder in the US
+• Second son of SPC chairman personally negotiated with Shake Shack's founder

 • Gangnam store became one of the highest-grossing Shake Shack locations globally in year one